kaidyth/lexa/README.md

     # An array of peers to bootstrap.
     # Nodes won't be able to connect unless at least one bootstrap node is specified
     # This usually will be the lxdbr0 gateway IP:<lexa_p2p_server_port>
+    # Similarily to to the bind port, this must be the actual interface
     bootstrapPeers = [
       "192.168.64.1:45861"
     ]